scriptaria/quick-express/README.md

 The project already have the ability to provide secure authentication

-    GET /check/AuthTokenHere - Checks if the token is valid POST /register - Creates a new user account
-    POST /login - Login in a user account with email and password POST /refresh - Used to get a fresh new token
+    GET /auth/check/AuthTokenHere - Checks if the token is valid POST /auth/register - Creates a new user account POST /auth/login - Login in a user account with email and password POST /auth/refresh - Used to get a fresh new token

 ------

-The project come with a component called `example`, it show you the appropiate way to make a good restful api.
+The project come with a component called `post`, it show you the appropiate way to make a good restful api.

-    GET /examples - Retrieves all examples
+    GET /posts - Retrieves all posts
-    GET /examples/1 - Retrieves a specific example POST /examples - Creates a new example (only works with an authenticated user) PUT /examples/1 - Fully Updates example #1 (only works with an authenticated user) PATCH /examples/1 - Partially updates example #1 (only works with an authenticated user) DELETE /examples/1 - Deletes example #1 (only works with an authenticated user)
+    GET /posts/1 - Retrieves a specific post
+    POST /posts - Creates a new post (only works with an authenticated user) PUT /posts/1 - Fully Updates post #1 (only works with an authenticated user) PATCH /posts/1 - Partially updates post #1 (only works with an authenticated user) DELETE /posts/1 - Deletes post #1 (only works with an authenticated user)

+## Install your node dependencies

+    npm install

 ## Running

     npm start

+## Use docker if you prefer

+    docker-compose up